JanBosmans/powerplant-coding-challenge/README.md

 ### API Responses

-200 ok: The payload was processed succesfully and the productionplan is provided in the response body
+200 ok: The payload was processed succesfully and the production plan is provided in the response body

 400 Bad request: The payload was invalid; the response body contains the validation error message

+404 Not Found: The production plan total power does not equal the requested load; the response body contains the production plan.

 500 Internal server Error: An error occured; the response body contains the error type; the error is logged in the logs folder